Chinmay337/vectorize-go/Overview.md

 </br>

 ```
-Milvus is an open-source vector database that provides state-of-the-art similarity search and analysis capabilities.
+Milvus is an open-source vector database that provides that can store embeddings and provides out-of-the-box similarity search and analysis capabilities.

 1. Create Collection
 2. Insert Vectors